srt32/blog/source/2013-12-11-it-all-comes-together-ruby-js-and-functional-programming.html.markdown

 book is based in Clojure and its concepts were new but digestable because of my work with Javascript and my dabbling in Ruby's tokenization in [Ruby Under a Microscope](http://www.amazon.com/Ruby-Under-Microscope-Illustrated-Internals/dp/1593275277).

+A sample Clojure function that adds numbers from an array.

 ```
 (apply + [1 4 9 16])